Azure/azure-iot-sdk-c/readme.md

 This SDK also contains options you can set and platform specific features.
 You can find detail list in this [document](./doc/Iothub_sdk_options.md).

+### Digital Twin Device SDK
+The Digital Twin Device SDK is *only* supported over MQTT and MQTT-WS.
+Additional information is available [here](./digitaltwin_client/readme.md).

 ### Service Client SDK
 :heavy_check_mark: feature available  :heavy_multiplication_x: feature planned but not supported  :heavy_minus_sign: no support planned